eddyK15501/note-taker/README.md

 Full stack application that allow users to create and save notes.
 Backend server codes written with Express.js, using a mock db.json file.
 Deployed and hosted with Heroku.

 ## Link to deployed application
+#### Update: The Heroku application has been deactivated due to accumulating dyno fees, that are exceeding the limits provided by the Github Student Developer Pack.

 * [Click here](https://eddyk15501-note-taker-a325a523bb6a.herokuapp.com/)

 ## Usage
 * #### Click on the link above to access the deployed application.